Dr. C. George Boeree

 Whenever you make mistakes, you need to figure out what went wrong, what to do about it, how to make sense of it.
 As you do, you are improving your understanding of the world and your relation to it; you are improving your "model."
 This is adaptation.
 In our example, you may now have a model of the world that includes look-alikes, embarrassing mistakes, and a tendency to hold-off a little in the future before being so exuberant with your hello's.
 Adaptation is learning.

 This additional layer to interaction of anticipation and adaptation is crucial: It means that our behaviors and experiences are not just a function of some common reality.
 We, ourselves, our understandings of reality, are inevitably and intrinsically a part of our behaviors and experiences.
 Without "self," reality would be meaningless.

-Note, of course, that the "board" is 6 by 6 instead of 8 by 8, that there is no black king, which means there is no game going on, and that in fact this is a drawing -- a set of lines -- and not a set of three-dimensional objects at all.
+Note, of course, that the "board" is 6 by 6 instead of the required 8 by 8, that there is no white king on the board, so there is no real game going on at all, and that in fact this is a drawing -- a set of lines -- and not a set of three-dimensional objects at all.
 All of this is an indication of how much our interpretations add to what is "really" there.

 So, in order to understand and predict and control people's experiences and behaviors, we have to understand the meanings they apply to reality.
 No easy trick.

 All the preceding has been quite general and not particularly social.
 Well, among the events that we give meaning to are other people--very significant events.
 Often we treat people exactly as we treat other events: abusing them, ignoring them, taking them for granted....
 You've all felt it, I'm sure: being treated like a thing instead of a person.
 But more often, I like to believe, we treat people as something more: We treat them as meaning-giving creatures like ourselves, as people.
 This is social interaction.